deuill/coreos-home-server/README.md

 `make` command.
 If you want to see the various command run under the hood, add the `VERBOSE=1` parameter to the `make` invocation.

-By default, you can use the `<Ctrl>]` key-combination to escape the virtual machine, and can use the `make destroy-virtual` command to drop any resources initialized for the virtual host.
+By default, you can use the `<Ctrl>a x` key-combination to escape the virtual machine, and can use the `<Ctrl>a h` key-combination to get additional options related to the current virtual session.

 ## Included Services